tliron/creel/README.md

 Use `--help` to get a list of command line options.

 Note that the properties file can define all of the same attributes we used in the JavaScript example above, but we omitted them here for brevity.
-You may also set long-form command line options in the properties file, such as `destination=` above.
-Command line options would override these.
+You may also set long-form command line options in the properties file, such as `library=` above.
+(Command line options would override these.)

 Ant Task